FAQs for Virtual Classes

 UMBC Campus Emergency

 The SEA office will use the Emergency Contact emails and phone numbers on the registration form to communicate with you in the event of a campus or weather emergency.
 If you are a UMBC faculty, staff or alumni, the e2campus is in place to create an emergency alert system using your email.
 Emergency alerts can also be seen on the homepage of www.umbc.edu.
 The UMBC Emergency Weather number is 410-455-6789.

 Participants will be expected to conduct themselves in a manner that allows for a learning environment free from harassment, discrimination and disruption.
 If it is determined by SEA faculty and staff that a participant is exhibiting disrespectful classroom behavior, he/she could be dismissed from the academy without refund.

-Parents/Guardians should make every effort to drop off and pick up their child/children on time.
+Drivers should make every effort to drop-off and pick-up their child/children/students on time.
 All of the academies are located on campus in close proximity to each other.
-The drop off and pick area will be located at the end of Hilltop Road at the Performing Arts and Humanities Building (PAHB) Circle.
+The drop off and pick area is located at the end of Hilltop Road at the Performing Arts and Humanities Building (PAHB) Circle.
 It will be at the same place every day for all academies.
 Refer to drop off map.

 If needed, paid parking will be available on Lot 22 or any “A” designated parking place on campus.

 Participants Driving Their Own Car

-Students who intend to drive, can park for free on campus in Lot 22 .
-Refer to campus maps to see the location of Lot 22.
 Participants who drive must give themselves enough time to park and walk to the location of their academy before the 9:00 a.m. start time.
-Participants will not be permitted, at any time, to transport other academy participants without prior approval of SEA staff.
+Participants will not be permitted, at any time, to transport other academy participants without prior approval.